seif-eldine/resume-builder/README.md

 - Another approach for a better experience is to have the resume creation service publicly, however, the client communicates with the backend on each process.

-- Better frontend design and better steps handling.
+- Better frontend design for both web & mobile, and better steps handling.

 - Input should go through validation process.